-Hardwick Farms is the estate of Christopher Lafayette Hardwick, Jr. (1879 – 1961) located in Cleveland, Tennessee.
-Christopher Lafayette, or “C. L.,” as he was called, was the grandson of the pioneering local businessman Christopher Lafayette Hardwick, Sr. (1827 – 1901), founder of Hardwick Clothes (previously Cleveland Woolen Mills, 1880; Hardwick Woolen Mills, 1925), Hardwick Stove Company (1879; acquired by Maytag Co., 1981), and other industries, and one of “the most substantial citizens of East Tennessee,” according to William S. Speer’s Sketches of Prominent Tennesseans (1888).
+Hardwick Farms is the estate of Christopher Lafayette Hardwick II (1879–1961) located in Cleveland, Tennessee.
+Christopher Lafayette, or “C. L.,” as he was called, was the grandson of the pioneering local businessman Christopher Lafayette Hardwick (1827–1901), founder of Hardwick Clothes (Cleveland Woolen Mills, 1880; Hardwick Woolen Mills, 1925), Hardwick Stove Company (1879; acquired by Maytag Co., 1981), and other industries, and one of “the most substantial citizens of East Tennessee,” according to William S. Speer’s Sketches of Prominent Tennesseans (1888).
 He was a descendant of the seventeenth-century Hardwicks of Westbury, England.

-Designed as a gentleman’s farm, Hardwick was home to a nationally recognized herd of pedigree Angus cattle in the 1930s and 40s.
-In the 1960s and 70s, following C. L.’s death in 1961 and the inheritance of the estate by his great-niece Joe Hardwick Corn Stuart (1922 – 2009), Hardwick Farms became a lively familial and social seat, hosting, among others, the late greats Duke Ellington and Benny Goodman and the Glenn Miller Band at some of the many entertainments that Joe—a U. S. Marine, philanthropist, and generous hostess—and her husband, Cpl.
-David Sullins (“D. S.”) Stuart, Jr. (1918 – 1984), held there.
+Designed as a gentleman’s or model farm, Hardwick was home to a nationally recognized herd of pedigree Angus cattle in the 1930s and 40s.
+In the 1960s and 70s, following C. L.’s death in 1961 and the inheritance of the estate by his great-niece Joe Hardwick Corn Stuart (1922–2009), Hardwick Farms became a lively familial and social seat, hosting, among others, the late greats Duke Ellington and Benny Goodman and the Glenn Miller Band at some of the many entertainments that Joe—a U. S. Marine, philanthropist, and generous hostess—and her husband, Cpl.
+David Sullins (“D. S.”) Stuart, Jr. (1918–1984), held there.

 The house is an exceptional example of the American country house tradition of the 1920s and 30s, and was built in the Spanish or Mediterranean Revival style popular in the first half of the twentieth century.
 It was designed in 1933 by the Knoxville architecture firm of Barber & McMurry (now BARBERMcMURRY), and features a symmetrical Georgian-inspired façade—a Southern twist on a style more often associated with California and other coastal regions, regularly laid Spanish tile roof, and arched porch overlooking a small spring-fed lake and waterfall.
 Notable among its interiors are a hand-painted scenic Chinese Dining Room wallpaper, paneled gentleman's library, and an Art Deco powder room outfitted with state-of-the-art period fixtures by Standard Mfg.
 Co.